 Food science & cooking ground beef:

-Now that we’ve covered all of the basic of how to cook ground beef, here’s some science-y stuff that was new to us.
-We both must have missed this day in science class!
+Now that we’ve covered all of the basic of how to cook ground beef, here’s some science-y stuff you may not know.

 Browning beef occurs thanks to a process known as the Maillard reaction.
-The Maillard reaction was discovered in the early 1900s by a French chemist named Maillard.
-It’s a chemical reaction that occurs between carbohydrates (sugar) and proteins.
-Higher temperatures cause the Maillard reaction to occur sooner, and typically it happens when the surface temperature is more than 300° F.
+The Maillard reaction was discovered in the early 1900s by a French chemist named Maillard, and is a chemical reaction that occurs between carbohydrates (sugar) and proteins.

-Something important to remember is that Maillard reaction doesn’t occur for any meat (steak or hamburger) until the surface moisture is gone – that one of the reasons why we always recommend to pat steaks dry before cooking.
+This process won’t occur until the surface moisture is gone – that one of the reasons why we always recommend to pat steaks dry before cooking.
 It’s also why we recommend searing ground beef for 1-2 minutes on both sides before chopping it into small pieces.
 You’re giving the beef time for the Maillard reaction (browning) to take place.

 Easy Ground Beef Recipes